 - Break transcripts into chapters or topics

-- Identify recurring themes across different time segments
+- Spot recurring themes across time segments

-- Create quote collections for each major section
+- Build quote collections per major section

 Common Use Cases and Workflows